 You can also demand that a proper public consultation done in person and in public so that people can present their views properly rather than dealing with people hiding behind documents, email addresses and websites.

 "Because the Upper Mudford, Primrose Lane application (14/02554/OUT) crosses two area boundaries, it will be determined by the Regulation Committee.
 However, the views of each Area Committee will be sought at two Special Meetings of the Area East and South Committees on WEDNESDAY 3rd JULY starting at 2.00pm in the Council Chamber, Brympton Way, Yeovil."
-(NOW POSTPONED)

-"We will commence at 2.00pm with Area East Committee.
+She also said: "We will commence at 2.00pm with Area East Committee.
 Area South Committee members are requested to attend this meeting to listen to the Planning Officers presentation, ask questions and listen to the public speakers..."

 We will let you know when we get a new date.